-NAME DEPARTMENT STATUS GENDER M Sithole Municipal Manager Filled Male BS Hlomuka General Manager: Corporate Services Filled Male P H Z Kubheka Chief Finance Officer Filled Female M Sithole General Manager: Water, Sanitation and Technical services Acting Male W Viljoen General Manager: Social and Economic Services Acting Male B Khoza General Manager: Municipal health and water service authority Filled Male
+NAME DEPARTMENT STATUS GENDER M Sithole Municipal Manager Filled Male BS Hlomuka General Manager: Corporate Services Filled Male BB Sithole Chief Finance Officer Filled Male B Mnguni General Manager: Water, Sanitation and Technical services Filled Male W Viljoen General Manager: Social and Economic Services Acting Male B Khoza General Manager: Municipal health and water service authority Filled Male uThukela district municipality has developed and adopted the human resource strategy; the strategy was approved by Council on the 25 June 2021.
+This strategy is fully aligned to the long term plans of the uThukela district municipality.
+On the other hand, the municipality have compiled and adopted the Human Resource Policies in an enabling spirit and sets out the policy relating to employment within the municipality.
+These policies are the enabling tool to facilitate human resources management within the municipality.
+These policies were reviewed and adopted by Council of June

-It is crucial to note that the advert of the post of the General Manager: Water, Sanitation and Technical services that was left by the incumbent on the 19 March 2021 is out and the appointment of the new GM is underway, currently the MM is acting in this position until the recruitment process is finalized.